raphamorim/react-ape/docs/contributing-how-to-contribute.md

  If you want to submit some code for our repository, please, follow this steps:

  + Fork our repository
- + Code in your forked repository
+ + Write your code
- + Run the lint in your final code
+ + Run the lint and test task
  + Submit a pull request to marge or release branch (Please, check where is the best place in our roadmap).
  + Wait for review, if you PR "need changes", change and commit at the same PR
  + If everything is ok, you PR will be accept by our team.
+ + Done!

  ## Branch Organization

- We keep our master in good shape, with tests passing (Almost all times :) ).
-Always use your up-to-date master to based your contributings.

  If you want to use react-ape on production project, We suggest you use a tagged commit version on Master.

  Some branchs to future features can be create, don`t use if you are not envolved on this feature development.

- If you have some doubt about branchs to use, please send e-mail to mainteners or open a issue with your question.
+ If you have questions about project, please open a issue with your question.

 ## Bug tracking